lox/pheasant/docs/domainobjects.rst

 look for several template methods in the object.

 properties()
-    A map of column names to Type objects (see `mapping/types`)
+    A map of column names to Type objects (see `types`)

 relationships()
-    A map of keys to RelationType objects representing 1-n or 1-1 relationships  (see `mapping/relationships`)
+    A map of keys to RelationType objects representing 1-n or 1-1 relationships  (see `relationships`)

 tableName()
     The database table name to map to, defaults to the name of the class